Harmonising science and society

 The CSP today addresses several policy agendas including sustainable futures, intellectual property rights, genetic engineering and health, impact assessments, smart cities, livelihood and water futures, informal economic systems and art representation of science.
 The centre contributes to the theoretical knowledge on S&T policy as well.
 The centre has several visiting professors including Dr. Chintan Vaishnav and Dr. Ramchandra Guha.
 The centre has organised seminars by senior government experts like Mr. Sanjeev Sanyal (Principal Economic Adviser, Ministry of Finance, GoI), Mr. Rakesh Ranjan (Sr. Consultant, NITI Aayog, GoI) and Dr. Sanjay Mishra (Advisor and Head, KIRAN, Dept. of Science and Technology, GoI).
 The centre is committed to policy engagement and impacting policy at all stages of S&T research.

 Sustainable futures, IPR, emerging technologies, urban development, entrepreneurship and more

-Panel Discussion on Artificial Intelligence
+Panel Discussion on The Future and Promise of Artificial Intelligence

 28th February 2020 | Venue: CSP Seminar Hall, Bangalore